SSProve/ssprove/README.md

 game pair `IND_CPA` by the sum of the statistical gap and the advantages against `MOD_CPA`.

-Note that we require here some disjointness of state hypotheses as these are not enforced by our package definitions and laws.
+Note that we require some state separation hypotheses here, as such disjointness of state is not required by our package definitions and laws.

 The ElGamal example is developed in `theories/Crypt/examples/ElGamal.v`